SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Remarkably, in 1912 Karl Fritiof Sundman proved there is a way to compute the general solution to the gravitational 3-body problem.
 Unfortunately it is totally impractical.
-In any case, the gravitational problem of most interest to us is for our solar system, which is what... a 10-body problem?
-That means ignoring the moons of planets and the asteroid belt.
+In any case, the gravitational problem of most interest to us is for our solar system, which is what... a 10-body problem?${}^\dagger$ That means ignoring the moons of planets and the asteroid belt.
 So you might be surprised that in the real world solar systems are fairly stable even though mathematics says they should generically not be stable.
 The resolution is found in knowing the time scales involved.
 NASA or any future space engineers, can safely plot trajectories for spacecraft on year-long time scales because the typical time periods over which our solar system becomes unpredictable are extremely long in duration.
 Also, space navigators do not need to know analytical solutions, they can compute approximate trajectories numerically with decent precision.
 Again, that's because they are operating with time scales far shorter than that of the orbits of the planets and moons.

+(${}^\dagger$A reddit'er, who else, points out the Trisolarians face a 4-body problem, since they have three Suns, plus their planet.😂 Completely missing the point that on a calendar prediction time-scale the perturbations of a planet on a star are truly negligible.
+Even with chaotic motion.
+If you cannot measure the initial configuration of the three stars within a millimetre, then your puny planet's effect will be less than the chaotic motion divergence.)

 Also, to emphasize the point: instability and predictability are totally different concepts.
 Our solar system is both, it is for sure unpredictable, but might also be unstable.
-However this matters little to human space explorers because the time over which planetary motions get unpredictable is on the order of years or maybe centuries (I am not exactly sure of the typical time period off the top of my head), not hours or days.
+However this matters little to human space explorers because the time over which planetary motions get unpredictable is on the order of years or maybe centuries (I am not exactly sure of the typical time period off the top of my head), not days or years.
 Even if our solar system is stable over millions of years (no planets will collide or shoot off to infinity) it is still unpredictable over perhaps thousand year intervals.
 That just means we need a lot more data to predict